WheatonCS/Lexos/README.md

 [![Build Status](https://travis-ci.org/WheatonCS/Lexos.svg?branch=master)](https://travis-ci.org/WheatonCS/Lexos)

 # Summary
 Lexos is a suite of tools designed to facilitate the computational analysis of literary and historical texts.
 It offers an integrated workflow in which the pre-processing ("scrubbing"), analysis, and visualization steps can be accomplished in a single, web-based environment.
 Scrubbing features include handling punctuation, stop words, markup tags, and character consolidations, as well as document segmentation, culling, and n-gram tokenization.
-Analytical tools include basic document statistics, hierarchical and k-means cluster analysis, cosine similarity ranking, and z-score analysis.
-Visualizations include word and bubble clouds, comparative "multiclouds" (which can be used to analyze data from [MALLET](http://mallet.cs.umass.edu/)-produced topic models) and rolling window analysis.
+Analytical tools include basic document statistics, hierarchical and k-means cluster analysis, rolling window analysis, cosine similarity ranking, and z-score analysis.
+Visualizations include word and bubble clouds, comparative "multiclouds" (which can be used to analyze data from [MALLET](http://mallet.cs.umass.edu/)-produced topic models).
 Analytical tools produce line, PCA, Voronoi cell, and dendrogram graphs.
 Each of the tools has export functionality.

 Lexos is aimed at entry-level users as well as advanced scholars using small to medium-sized text corpora.
 It places particular emphasis on the processing of ancient and non-standard languages, as well as non-Western languages that do not use the Roman alphabet.